consulas/MeetingAI/README.md

 The API keys are fake, but I think it's funny to leave it in for scrapers to find and fail.

 # TODO & New Features
-Fix the orm_mode, from_attributes error

-Figure out the timing (start time for active meetings, start time + length for normal meetings) current length for live meetings?

-Get it production ready

-There must be a more efficient way to send the transcript via websocket - instead of sending the entire transcript, only send the last chunk being updated and put a chunk_id to denote order.

 Use a whisper server instead of whisper library directly.
 It adds startup overhead, but can more easily process parallel requests.
 Furthermore only load diarization when needed.
 And/or look for a less VRAM intensive alternative.

-Add RAG for all question types: previously asked questions, relevant projects, past stories, labuladong's FUCKING ALGORITHM notes, system design docs, etc.

 Use python multiprocessing > multithreading & asyncio so new requests aren't blocked by the GIL.
 Or is there a way to add more cores for the backend without blocking?

+Add RAG for all question types: previously asked questions, relevant projects, past stories, labuladong's FUCKING ALGORITHM notes, system design docs, etc.

+There must be a more efficient way to send the transcript via websocket - instead of sending the entire transcript, only send the last chunk being updated and put a chunk_id to denote order.

 Add web-search capabilities to trivia (searxng, beautifulsoup)